Byung Man Kwak

-Byung Man Kwak is a mechanical engineer and academic who is professor emeritus at the Korea Advanced Institute of Science and Technology.
+Byung Man Kwak (Korean: 곽 병 만; born February 14, 1945) is a mechanical engineer and academic who is professor emeritus at the Korea Advanced Institute of Science and Technology.

 Kwak's research primarily focuses on optimization and optimal design in mechanical structures.
 He received the Korea Engineering Award in 2005, a presidential award, and is a fellow of both the American Society of Mechanical Engineers and the Korean Academy of Science and Technology.

 Education

-Kwak earned his bachelor’s degree in mechanical engineering from Seoul National University in 1967, followed by a master’s degree in mechanical engineering from the same institution in 1971.
+Kwak earned his bachelor's degree in mechanical engineering from Seoul National University in 1967, followed by a master's degree in mechanical engineering from the same institution in 1971.
 He then completed his Ph.D. in mechanical engineering at the University of Iowa in 1974.

 Career

-Kwak began his career as a signal officer in the United States Army, serving from 1967 to 1969.
+Kwak began his career as a signal officer in the Korean Army, serving from 1967 to 1969.
 In 1977, he joined the Korea Advanced Institute of Science and Technology (KAIST) as a professor and later served as the Samsung Distinguished Professor from 1997 to 2015.
 From 1981 to 1982, he was a special project associate at the Mayo Clinic.
 At KAIST, he was dean of the College of Engineering from 2000 to 2001 and director of the Mobile Harbor Project from 2009 to 2015.
 In 2001, he was also appointed president of the Korean Society of Mechanical Engineers.
 He currently holds the title of professor emeritus at KAIST.